GMOD/vcf-js/README.md

 A getter that returns the FORMAT fields that are reserved in the VCF spec.

 #### \_vcfReservedAltTypes

 A getter that returns the ALT fields that are reserved in the VCF spec.

+#### \_vcfReservedFilterTypes

+A getter that returns the ALT fields that are reserved in the VCF spec.